Ottoman music: Gazel

 Gazels are vocal versions of taksim.
-These are accompanied with the poetry form of the same name, Islamicate love poetry that is usually directed to a younger male beloved.
+These are accompanied with the poetry form of the same name.
 Originally simply called taksim, the word gazel seems to have replaced the former word when referring to vocal improvisation, sometime around the 18th century.
-While instrumental taksims are usually unaccompanied, gazels are accompanied either by droning the durak (tonic, first note of the scale), güçlü and other consonances, or by more traditional accompaniment, where a more simplified version of the main melody is played by the other instruments.

 Peşrev

-Peşrevs are performed after the introductory taksim in a classical fasıl.
-Peşrevs are rhythmically complex, featuring protracted usuls that do not translate well into Western staff notation.
+Peşrevs are performed after the introductory taksim in a classical fasıl, and are rhythmically complex.
 They are typically made up of four hânes and one mülazime, which repeats after every hâne, and its melodic structure relies on alternating between neighboring makams in these hânes.
 Peşrevs, in addition to serving as preludes for long-form performances, also have a very comprehensive history in their usage as military marches, and therefore, has had a considerable influence on Western classical music.
 Melodically complex peşrevs with numerous modal modulations are called Fihrist peşrevs, or Küll-i Külliyat.

 Kâr, Kârçe and Beste

 Kârs, Kârçes and Bestes are vocal pieces performed after the peşrev in the classical fasıl, these pieces are slow, rhythmically complex, and include terennüm, syllables that represent certain aspects of meter in Ottoman poetry.
 Similar to fihrist peşrevs, melodically complex pieces of these types are called kar-ı natıks.
 In some versions of these pieces, every modal modulation is signaled by a pun with the makam's name, this is regarded as a poetic and pedagogical exercise.